Welcome to today's edition of the Rush 24-7 podcast.

 And that's what enabled him to so easily swerve into blaming an American-made video.

-When he knew that's what it was not, by the way.
+When he knew that's what it was not, by the way, everybody knew it was not the video.

-They were lying on purpose to cover the dot to prevent the dots from being connected that Obama's action created an al-Qaeda beachhead in Benghazi.
+They were lying on purpose to cover the dot, to prevent the dots from being connected that Obama's action created an al-Qaeda beachhead in Benghazi.

-And by the way, Benghazi is not the government, the head of Libya is in Tripoli.
+And by the way, Benghazi is not, the government, the head of Libya, is in Tripoli.

-And we learned here Tripoli has no control.
+And we learned here, Tripoli has no control.

-The government no control over what's going on in Benghazi.
+The government, no control over what's going on in Benghazi.

-And it's now Al Qaeda's.
+And it's now Al-Qaeda's.

-I mean, this is this it is utterly devastating.
+I mean, it is utterly devastating.

 Yeah, we got the Al Smith stuff here.

-And it's very important, by the way, we'll get to the Al Smith dinner sound bites.
+And it's very important, by the way, we'll get to the Al Smith dinner soundbites.

-Because once again, uh, ladies and gentlemen, the regime's out there portraying Mitt Romney as some fire-breathing anti-this, anti-that, mean-spirited rich guy, doesn't like anybody, eats everybody's kids, you know, this kind of stuff.
+Because once again, ladies and gentlemen, the regime's out there portraying Mitt Romney as some fire-breathing anti-this, anti-that, mean-spirited rich guy, doesn't like anybody, eats everybody's kids, you know, this kind of stuff.

 Once again, he just nailed it last night.